maxloosmu/gsheet/UserGuide.md

 ### Signup

-Users must first sign up for a Google Account.
+Users must first sign up for a Google:tm: Account.

 ### Signin and Access

-* Users must sign in to their Google Account.
+* Users must sign in to their Google:tm: Account.
-* Access the Legal Spreadsheet in the Google Drive.
+* Access the Legal Spreadsheet in the Google:tm: Drive.

 ### Setting